 - Review closing documents

-To speed up the home buying process, connect with a top real estate agent in your area.
+To speed up the home-buying process, connect with a top real estate agent in your area.
 A knowledgeable agent can help you narrow down your options and negotiate with sellers on your behalf.

 3. Can I back out of buying a house?

 Yes, but you may lose earnest money (basically, a security deposit given to the seller upon signing a contract).
 You can also face legal consequences if you back out of the agreement for a reason not outlined in the purchase agreement.

 This document outlines important details, such as repairs the seller is responsible for and contingencies of the real estate deal.
+Work with your realtor to include contingencies that will protect you should you need to walk away.

 Other issues with the home, such as a failed home inspection, unrepaired problems, or difficulty with transferring the title, are also acceptable reasons to back out of an agreement.
+Again, you’ll need a purchase agreement that includes the appropriate contingencies so that you can walk away without facing penalties.

 4. Are real estate prices negotiable?

-Yes!
+Yes, you can and should negotiate when buying a house.
 You just need a good understanding of the current market and the seller’s needs and motivations.

 When the real estate market is a seller’s market, for instance, homes are in high demand and will likely receive multiple offers.
 Lowballing an offer in this case might cause you to lose your chance at your dream home.

-During the first three months of 2021, the average cost of a home in the U.S. was $403,600.
+During the first three months of 2025, the average cost of a home in the U.S. was $514,200.
 If this number discourages you, learning how to negotiate is key.
 Tactful negotiation with a seller can help you afford a home you love instead of settling for an option under budget.

 Consulting a real estate agent is your best bet if you want to make sure your offer won’t be rejected or ignored.
 Their knowledge of the local market and buyer demand will help you and the seller negotiate a fairer price.